VirgilSecurity/virgil-sdk-net/Docs/quickstart.md

 ```

 ## Step 5.
 Verify and Decrypt
-Application is making sure the message came from the declared sender by getting his card on Public Keys Service.
+Application is making sure the message came from the declared sender by getting his card on Keys Service.
 In case of success the message is decrypted using the recipient's private key.

 ```csharp
 var isValid = CryptoHelper.Verify(encryptedModel.EncryptedMessage,